 You are an investor and want to buy shares in a startup, paying $300 per share.
 During the last 12 months, the startup's earnings per share were $50.
 Will your investment pay off?

-Ask the startup about their projected growth.
-The CEO is confident that they will be able to achieve stable growth of 8% annually for the next five years.
+Ask the management of the startup about their projected growth.
+The CEO is confident that they will be able to achieve a stable growth of 8% annually for the next five years.

 The next step is the evaluation of the terminal growth.
 After some research, you assume that a terminal growth rate of 3% over the following five years seems realistic.